OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_create/Learning_path_course_-_Participant_view.md

   1.  **Progress bar** (learning path) in the course:
 Here the learners can see which elements they have already accessed or completed and also which course areas are not yet accessible.
+Ob die Anzeige sichtbar ist kann vom Kursebesitzer in der Kursadministration im Tab "Layout" eingestellt werden.

   2. Learning path" link in the toolbar:
 Here, learners can access the **general overview** of their completion status